ICAEW.com works better with JavaScript enabled.

 All references in this guidance to businesses includes the self-employed and those with income from property.

-The primary and secondary legislation for MTD ITSA is in place, and amendments to reflect the deferral of the mandation date and other changes will be made in early 2024.
-MTD notices are in draft and are expected to be published alongside the amendments to the regulations.
+The primary and secondary legislation for MTD ITSA is in place, and amendments to reflect the deferral of the mandation date and other changes were made in early 2024.
+An MTD notice was published alongside the amendments to the regulations and further notices are expected.
 Some of the detail will be in guidance that is not yet available.
 HMRC's guide for software developers is a useful source of information on details of the design.

 MTD's impact on unincorporated businesses and landlords